 There are an increasing number of studies demonstrating the relationship between sleep and good health.
 Some examples include:

-A large study of 500 people over 13 years found that those who slept for less than 7 hours a night on a regular basis were 7.5 times more likely to be overweight.
-Interestingly, it also found that too much sleep, for example 9 hours, can result in being overweight.
+A study of 500 people over 13 years found that those who slept for less than 7 hours a night on a regular basis were 7.5 times more likely to be overweight.

 Migraine & headaches